rdiaz02/EvAM-Tools/README.md

 We use testthat to test our R code.
 Those tests will run automatically with the usual procedures from testthat or while doing `R CMD check`.

 In addition, under evamtools/inst/miscell/tests-sample_genotypes_from_trm we have the output of tests that were run to verify the code for sampling genotypes from the transition rate matrices.
-We compared the output of our code with that from the code of the original authors (MHN, MCCBN) for a large set of cases;
+We compared the output of our code with that from the code of the original authors (MHN, MCCBN) for a large set of cases.